10up/component-countdown-timer/README.md

 Create a `time` wrapper element and give it a `datetime` attribute with a [valid date string](https://developer.mozilla.org/en-US/docs/Web/HTML/Date_and_time_formats).
 This date string will be used to count to (if it's in the future), or from (if it's in the past, and the `allowNegative` setting is enabled).
 Make sure the element is targetable with a selector that can be passed to the JavaScript.
 Refer to the **JavaScript** section below on how to initialize.

 For accessibility purposes, we strongly recommend adding some fallback content inside the `time` element which can be shown if the JS is unable to run.
 This content will be replaced by the countdown elements once the JS is initialized.
-Also make sure to give your `time` element a [`role="timer"` attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/ARIA_timer_role).

 You can create multiple instances on the same page—each will count down independently, as long as they can be targeted by some selector and each contains a valid `datetime` attribute.
 To create multiple timer instances with shared settings, give the `time` elements the same selector and invoke them once using that selector in JS.
 To create multiple timer instances with different settings, give the `time` elements different selectors and invoke them separately in JS.